jminor/qmk_firmware/keyboards/redox/keymaps/jminor/readme.md

-# The default keymap for Redox
+# jminor's customized keymap for Redox